Gaia-X cloud: A safe haven for Europe's data? | DW | 05.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Europe has just marked the second anniversary of Gaia-X. It's a cloud data project intended to help the Continent regain its "digital sovereignty" in the face of dominant foreign players.
+Europe has just marked the second anniversary of Gaia-X. It's a cloud data project intended to help the continent achieve "digital sovereignty," but many companies remain skeptical or have simply never heard of it .

-Europe's cloud industry is seen as a crucial element to regain control over the Continent's industrial and personal data

 In the era of digitalization, companies, administrations and the public at large produce huge amounts of data.
-The permanent stream of bits and bytes is multiplying exponentially by the day as innovations such as artificial intelligence, autonomous driving and industrial digitalization are coming online now and in the future.
+The permanent stream of bits and bytes is multiplying exponentially by the day as innovations such as artificial intelligence, autonomous driving and automation are coming online now and in the future.

 At the same time, Big Data has become big business for those companies who are able to store and mine the huge data pools, and, ideally, share them with other companies for commercial gain.
 In this, many companies have come to rely on outside cloud service providers — a business that's been booming in recent years, with more data meanwhile being stored by firms externally rather than in-house.